 Corrective action and/ or clarification requests Reference to Table 2 Response by project participants Validation conclusion CAR1 According to paragraph 3 of the "Guidelines on the Assessment of Investment Analysis" the indicator shall as a preference reflect the period of expected operation of the underlying project activity (technical lifetime), or if a shorter period is chosen include the fair value of the project activity assets at the end of the assessment period.
 Project participants did not correctly apply the Guideline.
 B.5.18 The investment analysis (cash flow) spreadsheet was revised as requested.
 In line with Guidance 3 of Annex 5, EB62, the total assessment period is 20 year, which reflects the technical lifetime of the wind power plant.
 Please refer to the revised versions of the spreadsheet and PDD.
 Ok, the investment analysis was assessed by DNV and the period of 20 years of operation was considered in the cash flow, according to the Guidelines on the Assessment of Investment Analysis.
 Therefore this CAR is closed.
 CAR2 The plant load factor, according to "Guideline for the Reporting and Validation of Plant Load Factors" shall be determined by a third party.
 Project participants did not explain why Camargo Schubert's plant load factor was not used.
 B.5.20 The Camargo Schubert Wind Certification presents the gross load factor.
 From the plant load factor reported by Camargo Shubert, it has to be deducted the forced and programmed unavailability effects as well as the transmission losses.
 These deductions are based on project sponsors experience.
-Nevertheless, the "Guidelines for the reporting and validation of plant load factors" (Annex 11, EB48) provides another option to define the plant load factor which is: (a) The plant load factor provided to banks and/or equity financiers while Neither the load factor from ANEEL nor from the third party Camargo Schubert were used in the investment analysis.
-However, ANEEL's load factor, establishing the available electricity guaranteed by the Brazilian Regulatory Agency, was considered at the sensitivity analysis presented at the revised PDD.
-The presented sensitivity analysis was assessed by DNV and found to be in accordance with Option (a) "The plant load factor provided to banks and/or equity financiers while applying the project activity for project financing, or
+Nevertheless, the "Guidelines for the reporting and validation of plant load factors" (Annex 11, EB48) provides another option to define the plant load factor which is: (a) The plant load factor provided to banks and/or equity financiers while The plant load factor defined during energy auction (CCEE) was used in the investment analysis.
+Despite for Caetité 1 Wind Power Plant that is still awaiting for the ANEEL issuance and instead used the Camargo Schubert, which is also acceptable as it was defined by a third party.
+ANEEL's load factor, establishing the available electricity guaranteed by the Brazilian Regulatory Agency, was considered at the sensitivity analysis presented at the revised PDD.
+The presented sensitivity analysis was assessed by DNV and found to be in